baiukov/Czech-Dictionary-Bot/README.md

 # Czech-Dictionary-Bot
-### The telegram chat bot in Python to learn czech language.
-A couple of games and some grammar are available.
+### My old project, written in Python in 2021, was a Telegram chatbot designed to help me learn Czech.
+At the time, I was interested in developing with Python, and so I created a chatbot that offered a couple of games and some grammar exercises to help users learn new words.
-### My old project in Python written in 2021.
-When I started to learn Czech, I was interested in Python development, so I have created a light chat bot with mini games to learn words.
-Unfortunately, it is not localised for English speaker, it is only in Russian.
-And for today it is not in use.
+Unfortunately, the chatbot is only available in Russian and is not localized for English/Czech speakers.
+As a result, it is not currently in use.
 ## Features:
 * 📔 Dictionary - words are being showed in two languages with 3 seconds interval;
 * 🆚 Choose word - words are being showed with pictures (from internet) and two words in Czech, you have to choose the correct one;